 Adobe Premiere Pro will be launching its new speech to text Adobe Sensei functionality in early 2021.
 For filmmakers, YouTuber’s and documentary makers this will be something of interest.
 Adobe Premiere Pros Sensei functionality is a new speech to text functionality within Adobe Premiere Pro which will automatically generate captions and transcripts to your video. […]

 You’ve just created and edited your YouTube video and now want to export it.
-But, what are the best export settings in Premiere Pro CC for YouTube?
-When exporting your video, the export settings are crucial to the platform you are looking to present your content on.
-They vary depending on the platform, so you […]
+But, what are the best export settings for Premiere Pro?
+We also look at the best settings in Premiere Pro CC for YouTube?
+When exporting your video, the best export settings are crucial to the platform you are looking to present […]

 If you are a filmmaker, video editor, content creator, indie filmmaker – you will always be on the lookout for top of the range audio editing programs, and Audacity has it all.
 As a filmmaker, you will need to split audio on a regular basis to ensure your content, film or interviews are in sync […]